andrevargas22/Dog_Breed_Classification/README.md

 ### Datasets

-There are two datasets used in this project, a Dog Images Dataset and a Human Image Datasets.
+There are two datasets used in this project, a Dog Image Dataset and a Human Image Datasets.
 Both are available for download here:

 [Dog Dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location '/dogImages`.
 The `dogImages/` folder should contain 133 folders, each corresponding to a different dog breed.